johanneswiesel/Stats-for-superhedging/README.md

 ## Running the programs

 * Each script contains the implementation of one estimator
-* The folders contain the code for the plots in the paper
+* The folders contain the code for plots in the paper

 ## License